Framewise from left to right: 1 2 3 4 5 6

 Find the successor of rational a ⁄ b in the Farey series of order n:

-the ascending series of irreducible fractions between 0 and 1 with
+the ascending series of irreducible fractions with denominators ≤ n.

 In: Z(a), Y(b), X(n); out: Y(p), X(q).